Matt Walker (American football)

-Matt Walker (born June 15, 1977) is an American football coach and former baseball coach.
-He is the head football coach at the University of Wisconsin–River Falls, a position he has held since the 2011 season.
+Matt Walker (born June 15, 1977) is an American college football coach and former college baseball coach.
+He is the head football coach for the University of Wisconsin–River Falls, a position he has held since 2011.
 Walker served as the head football coach DePauw University from 2006 to 2008.
 He was also the head baseball coach at DePauw from 2000 to 2009, tallying a mark of 253–166.

+Walker played football DePauw and was the team's start quarterback.
+He was an assistant football coach at his alma mater for six season, from 2000 to 2005, before Tim Rogers as head coach for the DePauw Tigers football program.
+Walker resigned from his post at DePauw in August 2009.
+Robby Long was appointed interim head football coach.